wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-prepare-deployment/includes/management-tools.md

 You can also control organization-wide user settings in the Microsoft Teams admin center under **Org-wide settings**.

-## Microsoft 365 security center and Microsoft 365 compliance center
+## Microsoft 365 Defender portal and Microsoft 365 compliance center

 The Microsoft 365 security and compliance centers are designed to help you manage compliance features across Microsoft 365 for your organization, including Teams.
 Links to existing SharePoint and Exchange compliance features bring together compliance capabilities across Microsoft 365.
 To use the Security & Compliance Center, you must either be assigned the global administrator role or have been assigned to one or more Security & Compliance Center role groups by a global administrator.